 2. If your teen is athletic, he may opt to work as a lifeguard at a beach, pool, or park.
 Such an opportunity would not only train your teen, but also teach discipline, and a solid work ethic as well.

 3. Perhaps your teen wants to become a veterinarian.
 Working at a veterinary clinic can provide an endless source of knowledge.
 Any practical experience can only serve to increase his proficiency in this area.

 4. Is your teen interested in becoming a computer programmer?
-If so, your child can intern at IBM, or other top-notch companies, wherein, he or she will learn all of the latest computer technology, as well as the ins and outs of software applications.
+If so, your child can intern at IBM, or other top-notch companies, wherein, she will learn all of the latest computer technology, as well as the ins and outs of software applications.

-The possibilities for your teen are endless.
-Having a summer job not only teaches about the specificity of the position at hand, but what companies expect; what jobs are more competitive than others; learning to work with others; developing a good, strong work ethic; taking criticism; and applying what was learned to their college and life experience.
+The possibilities for your teen are countless.
+Having a summer job not only teaches about the specificity of the position at hand but what companies expect: learning to work with others, developing a strong work ethic, taking criticism, and applying what they’ve learned to their college and life experience.